aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/pivot-tables/create-pivot-tables-and-pivot-charts/_index.md

             // Naming the sheet
             sheet2.name = "PivotTable";

-            // Getting the pivottables collection in the sheet const pivotTables = sheet2.pivotTables;
+            // Getting the pivot tables collection in the sheet const pivotTables = sheet2.pivotTables;

             // Adding a PivotTable to the worksheet